alexanderluna/alexanderluna.github.io/_posts/unix/2020-12-08-learning-git.md

 cd some-project
 ```

+## Branch off

-Once you have a copy you start editing right away.
-However, you can also create
+Once you have a copy you can start editing right away.
+However, you can also
-a branch which is a copy of the original.
+create a branch which is a copy of the original.
 But why ?
-It turns out that making
+It turns out that
-changes can introduce unwanted changes and a branch allows us to quickly
+making changes can introduce unwanted bugs and a branch allows us to quickly
 discard, rollback or merge changes once we are satisfied similar to creating a
 draft.